 It has been two weeks since my husband and I spent the entire day watching a marathon of food documentaries.
 Those documentaries changed the way we view food and our relationship with it.

 Two weeks later we are still discovering new foods and experimenting with how to prepare them.
 Our juicer is getting a workout like it never got before and I’ve rediscovered my love for cooking.
+Healthy eating has become more of a priority.

 Here are a few other things we noticed: